facebookMedian Singaporean Household Income: Where Do You Stand?

 This is because, with an increased salary, people often start spending more due to lifestyle inflation.

-It is, therefore, more important to take a look at your savings rate instead.
+It is, therefore, more essential to take a look at your savings rate instead.

 Ideally, as our income increases, your savings rate should increase as well.